sap-tutorials/abap-core-development/tutorials/abap-islm-orchestration-grounding-consumption/abap-islm-orchestration-grounding-consumption.md

 5. Navigate to the `Execution Flow Template` tab and click on `Upload`.
 ![Upload the Execution Flow Template](imgs/Create_INTS_4_upload_JSON.png)

-6. Use the `JSON` file from [this github repository](https://github.com/SAP-samples/abap-islm-tutorial-samples/blob/main/abap-islm-orchestration-grounding-consumption/execution_flow_template.json) and upload it into the intelligent scenario model
+6. Use the `JSON` file from [this repository](https://github.com/SAP-samples/abap-islm-tutorial-samples/blob/main/abap-islm-orchestration-grounding-consumption/execution_flow_template.json) and upload it into the intelligent scenario model
 ![Upload execution flow template](imgs/Create_INTS_5_show_JSON_wo_trans.png)

 7. In order to use grounding, add a data repository of type `Vector`, which enables the option to add grounding templates to the INTM.